Tarek & Christina El Moussa Split: ‘Flip or Flop’ Ex-Couple Dating Rules Defined

 “He just hopes she doesn’t bring ‘dates’ around the kids.
 It’s not something he would do.”

 Tarek and Christina El Moussa tied the knot in 2009 and now share two children: six-year-old Taylor and one-year-ols Brayden.
-The two was considered a fairly happy celebrity couple until May 2016 when they secretly parted ways because of an incident where Tarek grabbed a gun and dashed off from their home.
+The pair was considered a fairly happy celebrity couple until May 2016 when they secretly parted ways because of an incident where Tarek grabbed a gun and dashed off from their home.

 According to reports, Tarek filed for a divorce in January 2017, a case Christina has yet to respond to.
-Even so, she has already gotten into a relationship with the family’s contractor while Tarek rebounded with Taylor and Brayden’s nanny, Alyssa Logan.
+Even so, she has already gotten into a relationship with the family’s contractor Gary Anderson while Tarek rebounded with Taylor and Brayden’s nanny, Alyssa Logan, amid their divorce.

 Weeks after the Tarek and Christina El Moussa divorce made it to court, the father-of-two shared his thoughts about his wife moving on in an interview with Us Weekly.